Oscar5323/Readme_generator/README.md

 #Readme Generator

 ##Instructions
-easy way to make readme
+This challenge was a way to use node to make a easy way to make readme.

 ##License
 None

 ##Github user name
 https://github.com/oscar5323

+##Video

 ##Email
 undefined